Red Jet 2: Specification

 Red Jet 2 is 32.5 m long, with a beam of 8.32 m.
 Powered by 2 MTU 1360 kW 12V 396 Series TE 84 diesel engines, each driving a Marine Jet Power waterjet, she could complete the crossing between the two terminals in 22 minutes, cruising at 32.5 kn.
 Originally designed to carry 120 passengers, this was increased to 130 in 1993 and to 138 in 1998.

 History

 She was christened by Lady Mottistone on 6 June 1991, subsequently entering service on 28 June.
 Her introduction was speeded up in order to compete with the rival Cowes Express service.
 Her arrival led to the withdrawal of the hydrofoil ferry Shearwater 4.

-In 2009, she was withdrawn from service and, along with her sister craft, Red Jet 1, sold to Caspian Mainport for service in the Black Sea.
+In 2009, she was withdrawn from service and, along with her sister craft, Red Jet 1, sold to Caspian Mainport for service in the Caspian Sea.
 The two craft left Southampton on the La Rochelle bound for Saint Petersburg on 14 May.
 She was renamed CM Jet 2 and used on Caspian's ferry routes. in 2021 she was repurposed for use as a tender and renamed SA Jet 2.